funilrys/PyFunceble/docs/logs-sharing.rst

 How to share logs?
 ------------------

-The logs sharing is now activated by default.
+The logs sharing is activated by default.

 If you do not wish to share your logs simply change